 Caril Ann Fugate became the youngest female ever tried for first-degree murder when she accompanied Charles Starkweather on his cross-country killing spree .

 When she was just 13 years old, Caril Ann Fugate met Charles Starkweather.
 Though he was five years older than her, Fugate was enamored by his charms and James Dean-like style.
 Before long, she was following him everywhere, in cars across town, then across the country, and on all of his delinquent escapades — even when they ended in murder.

-Before she met her downfall, Fugate lived with her family in Lincoln, Neb.
-Her sister, Barbara was dating Starkweather’s friend and introduced the two in 1956 during a night out.
+Before she met her downfall, Fugate lived with her family in Lincoln, Nebraska.
+Her sister Barbara was dating Starkweather’s friend and introduced the two in 1956 during a night out.
 Shortly after meeting, Fugate returned home one night to find that Starkweather had shot and killed her stepfather and her mother.

 After Fugate came home and found her murdered parents, Starkweather killed her infant half-sister, hitting her over the head and stabbing her in the neck.
 For the next several days, Fugate and Starkweather holed up in the home, refusing visitors and raising suspicions amongst the extended Fugate family.

 Six days later, the bodies of Marion and Velda Bartlett, Fugate’s parents, and their baby daughter were found in outbuildings on the Fugate property.
 Rather than come forward, as she was still innocent at the time, Fugate fled with Starkweather and drove from Nebraska to Wyoming.